iketiunn/body-temp-report-app/README.md

 The app only contains a single screen, which contains

-[x] A header bar, the title should be "Topcoder Body Temperature Report".
+- [x] A header bar, the title should be "Topcoder Body Temperature Report".
-[x] A form that includes the following input controls.
+- [x] A form that includes the following input controls.
-[x] A text field for inputting the name.
+- [x] A text field for inputting the name.
-[x] A text field for inputting the body temperature, it can be in either Celsius or Fahrenheit.
-You can only input numbers in this text field, the number can only have two decimals at maximum.
+- [x] A text field for inputting the body temperature,it can be in either Celsius or Fahrenheit.You can only input numbers in this text field,the number can only have two decimals at maximum.
-[x] A submit button for reporting the temperature record.
+- [x] A submit button for reporting the temperature record.
-[x] Once the submit button is clicked, in the below there will be a table with three columns.
+- [x] Once the submit button is clicked, in the below there will be a table with three columns.

 - Name
 - Body temperature
 - Reported time
-  [x] Each record is in a row.
+  - [x] Each record is in a row.
-  [x] There should also be a floating button to switch between Celsius and Fahrenheit.
-  All the temperatures (including the values in the table and input text field) should be converted to the corresponding temperature unit.
+  - [x] There should also be a floating button to switch between Celsius and Fahrenheit.All the temperatures (including the values in the table and input text field) should be converted to the corresponding temperature unit.
-  [x] If the temperature format in the table should be like 37 °C or 100 °F
+  - [x] If the temperature format in the table should be like 37 °C or 100 °F

-[x] You should use Redux to manage the state.
+- [x] You should use Redux to manage the state.
-[x] The temperature cannot be less than 30 °C or higher than 50 °C for Fahrenheit degree, the temperature cannot be less than 86 °F or higher than 122 °F.
-If the user input temperature is beyond the range, show an error popup with meaningful message text.
+- [x] The temperature cannot be less than 30 °C or higher than 50 °C for Fahrenheit degree, the temperature cannot be less than 86 °F or higher than 122 °F. If the user input temperature is beyond the range, show an error popup with meaningful message text.
-[x] The default temperature unit is Celsius.
+- [x] The default temperature unit is Celsius.
-[x] All the state just needs to be stored in memory, so it is expected that the records are gone if we kill the app and reopen it.
+- [x] All the state just needs to be stored in memory, so it is expected that the records are gone if we kill the app and reopen it.
-[x] The screen should be responsive to match different screen sizes of devices.
+- [x] The screen should be responsive to match different screen sizes of devices.
-[x] The app should be able to run on both iOS and Android.
+- [x] The app should be able to run on both iOS and Android.

 #### Screenshots